git-plm/gitplm/partnumbers.md

 The following CCC groups are suggested for things you produce:

 - PCS: Printed Circuit Schematic.
 - PCA: Printed Circuit Assembly.
-The variation is incremented any time the BOM for the assembly changes.
+The version is incremented any time the BOM for the assembly changes.
 - PCB: Printed Circuit board.
-The variation is the version of the PCB layout.
+This category identifies the bare PCB board.
 - ASY: Assembly (can be mechanical or top level subassembly -- typically represented by BOM and documentation).
 Again, the variation is incremented any time a BOM line item changes.
 You can also use product specific prefixes such